A Weekend in Carmel-by-the-Sea, California

 Point Lobos State Natural Reserve

 Point Lobos is rocks and surf, sea air, and pine trees.
 It is a perfect little getaway only 4 miles south of Carmel.
-If you are in a driving mood you can continue on from there to Big Sur and one of the prettiest drives in the world down Highway 1.
-Both Pfeiffer Big Sur State Park (trees, hikes, and a waterfall) and Andrew Molera State Park (beach) are a great destination for a day out from Carmel.
+If you are in a driving mood, you can continue from there to Big Sur, one of the world’s prettiest drives down Highway 1.
+Pfeiffer Big Sur State Park (trees, hikes, and a waterfall) and Andrew Molera State Park (beach) are great destinations for a day out from Carmel.

 Restaurants

-There are a great many restaurants in Carmel, not even counting nearby Pacific Grove and Monterey.
-We enjoyed Italian food at Bistro Giovanni, Mediterranean wraps at Mediterranean, and brunch at Friar Tucks.
-We also popped over to Pacific Grove for one dinner but that’s another story.
+There are many restaurants in Carmel, not counting nearby Pacific Grove and Monterey.
+We enjoyed Italian food at Bistro Giovanni, Mediterranean wraps at the Mediterranean, and brunch at Friar Tucks.
+We also popped over to Pacific Grove for one dinner at Peppers Mexicali Cafe which is one of our favorite restaurants on the Monterey Peninsula.

 Hofsas House

-As I mentioned, our home base was the Hofsas House which is in easy walking distance from downtown.
-The half-timbered pink hotel has been a Carmel landmark for as long as I have been going to Carmel but the rooms were updated and modern.
-I still wonder why I want a dutch door in a hotel room, but I really did appreciate the heated floor in the bathroom.
-We had a wood fireplace in our room on the 4th floor although most of the floors have gas fireplaces.
+As I mentioned, our home base was the Hofsas House, which is within walking distance from downtown.
+The half-timbered pink hotel has been a Carmel landmark for as long as I have been going to Carmel, but the rooms have been updated and modern.
+I still wonder why I would want a Dutch door in a hotel room, but I really appreciated the bathroom heated floor.
+We had a wood fireplace in our room on the 4th floor, although most of the floors had gas fireplaces.
 We did not try out the heated pool or the sauna.
-To really enjoy your experience, ask Carrie for ideas as you would be hard-pressed to find a better ambassador for Carmel.
+To really enjoy your experience, ask Carrie for ideas, as you would be hard-pressed to find a better ambassador for Carmel.

 Conclusion

 Carmel, as I have mentioned, is a city that resists change.
-It is today what it was intended to be 100 years ago when it was founded, “a village in a forest by the sea”.
-It is a village that invites you to slow down, breathe the pine-scented sea air, to get out of your car and walk.
-I am not sure why it took me over 50 years to spend a weekend there, but my wife and I agreed that it won’t take us another 50 to do it again.
+Today, it is what it was intended to be 100 years ago when it was founded: a village in a forest by the sea.
+The village invites you to slow down, breathe the pine-scented sea air, get out of your car, and walk.
+I am not sure why it took me over 50 years to spend a weekend there, but my wife and I agreed that it wouldn’t take us another 50 to do it again.

 A Weekend in Carmel, California #travel #trip #vacations #carmel #california #restaurats #hotels #beautiful-places #where-to-stay-in #things-to-do-in #point-lobos-state-reserve #hiking #destinations #wine